 Future of our parks and open spaces

-We've used feedback from the consultation to draw up a new draft open spaces strategy.
-The new strategy will shape the future of parks and open spaces in the city.
+We used feedback from the consultation to draw up a new Open Spaces Strategy.
+The new 10-year strategy (2017-2027) will shape the future of parks and open spaces in the city.

-Members of the Environment Transport and Sustainability Committee approved the draft strategy in principle on 17 January 2017.
-We will continue to involved residents, park users and other interested parties as the strategy develops.
-The Environment Committee will consider any updates.
+We will continue to involve residents, park users and other interested parties as the strategy develops.
+The Environment Committee will consider any future updates.

 Our parks and open spaces